fernancode/gas_dynamics/README.md

 ```

 Plotting Stagnation relations versus mach number for different gammas.
 Arguments are the mach number range, increment, and a list of gasses.
-Default valules are range = [.01, 5], step=.1, and gasses = [air,methane,argon]

 ```
 plot_stagnation_ratios(dark=False)